 The Bokakaku is a free standing gate built according to teahouse aesthetics

 This unusual two story structure is a reconstruction dating from 1892.
 Unfortunately, visitors are not allowed inside, but apparently the ceiling of the 2nd floor is decorated with the 12 signs of the Chinese zodiac.
 This is based on an original design by Ishikawa Jozan, who among his other hobbies was a keen astronomer.
 The name of the gate could be translated as “pavilion beside flowers”, which is appropriate as many cherry trees are planted nearby.
-There are many different varieties of cherry here which bloom one after the other, so that from late March to mid April, the Bokakaku is bathed in pink and white blooms.
+There are many different varieties of cherry here which bloom one after the other, from early-flowering cherries in late February through the main late March to early April bloom, so that the Bokakaku is bathed in pink and white blooms.

 Ingetsu-Chi – The Garden Pond